seregazhuk/seregazhuk.github.io_old/_posts/2016-07-19-laravel-middleware.md

 ---

-So, what really means *middleware?* HTTP middlewares provide a convenient mechanism for filtering HTTP requests, that are send into the application.
+So, what really means *middleware?* HTTP middlewares provide a convenient mechanism for filtering HTTP requests, that are sent into the application.
 They work like the layers of the onion.
-When request comes into the application it has to go through all the layers of this onion to get to the core.
+When the request comes into the application it has to go through all the layers of this onion to get to the core.

 HTTP middlewares are configured in the `Http\Kernel` class: